Jalil (horse): Background

-Racing career (2006)
+Racing career

+2006: two-year-old season

 Jalil made his highly anticipated racing debut as a two-year-old in October, finishing sixth in a maiden race at Newmarket Racecourse in Suffolk, England.

-Racing career (2007)
+2007: three-year-old season

 After nearly seven months of freshening, Jalil returned to the races in May, finished a strong second in a maiden race at Newbury Racecourse in Berkshire, England.
 He finally broke his maiden in his third start, a maiden race at Ripon Racecourse in North Yorkshire, England.
-He then finished second in the Leads The Way Handicap at Lingfield Park in lingfield, Surrey in October.
+He then finished second in the Leads The Way Handicap at Lingfield Park in Lingfield, Surrey in October.
 Afterwards, he was rested for the remainder of the year in anticipation of his four-year-old campaign.

-Racing career (2008)
+2008: four-year-old season

 Jalil's first start on the dirt was a winning effort in his first start as a four-year-old in the Meydan Marina Handicap in February at Nad Al Sheba Racecourse in Dubai.
 He followed up this triumph with back-to-back authoritative scores in the Zawaj Handicap and the Group 2 Maktoum Challenge Stakes, both at Nad Al Sheba.
 His final race at Nad Al Sheba was in the $6,000,000 GI Dubai World Cup, where he finished eighth behind, among others, 2007 Horse of the Year Curlin.

 Jalil made his North American debut on August 30, 2008, at Suffolk Downs in East Boston, Massachusetts.
 Running in the $50,000 Waquoit Stakes, he finished third at 1-5 odds.
 It is believed that the race was an attempt to get in a prep race over the Suffolk strip in preparation for the $500,000 Massachusetts Handicap, also at Suffolk Downs, scheduled for September 20, 2008.
+However, he wouldn't race again that year.

+Remainder of racing career

+Back in Dubai, Jalil would race seven more times throughout 2011, but would never win again.
+His best results were two fifth-place finishes in Condition races.